 - a.
 General Fund The General Fund is used to account for money or other resources provided to the District to support the educational programs and general operations of the District. - b.
 Special Education Center Program Fund The Special Education Center Program Fund is used by the District to account for proceeds that are restricted to expenditures within the Special Education Center Program. - c.
-Capital Projects 2009 Bond Issue Fund The Capital Projects 2009 Bond Issue Fund is used by the District to account for proceeds that are restricted to expenditures for capital projects from bond proceeds related to the 2009 School Improvement Bonds.
+1997 Bond Issue Fund The 1997 Bond Issue Fund is used to account for the financial resources related to the retirement of long-term debt.